 These vintage film camera apps are arguably toys, but there’s nothing wrong with that.
 They offer not just filters and styles, but the chance to step out of your comfort zone and approach photography from another perspective.

 Believe it or not, this is one of the best ways to improve your photography.
 Alternatively, you could invest in physical accessories for your iPhone camera.
 And the iPhone camera can be used for more than just imitating film photography—your iPhone also can serve as a decent substitute for a scanner.
+The camera in the iPhone 11 is even more powerful than before and can render a few third-party camera apps obsolete.

 Want more cool camera apps to play with?
 Try these quirky selfie apps!